w3f/Grants-Program/application-BikaProject.md

 ## Development Roadmap :nut_and_bolt:

- :zap: If any of your deliverables is based on somebody else's work, make sure you work and publish _under the terms of the license_ of the respective project and that you **highlight this fact in your milestone documentation** and in the source code if applicable! **Teams that submit others' work without attributing it will be immediately terminated.**
-For each milestone,

 - make sure to include a specification of your software. _Treat it as a contract_; the level of detail must be enough to later verify that the software meets the specification.
 The project is built with good software, namely react native for DEX development, Visual code applications, node.js, vue.js, and typescript.
 - include the amount of funding requested _per milestone_.